afsc-gap-products/StationAllocationAIGOA/README.md

 library(XLConnect) ## reading and writing Excel workbooks and sheets
 ```

+You also need to be connected to the VPN to connect to SQL Developer (is this right?) as well as the other data inputs in the G drive.

 ## Inputs

 goa.planning() is the main wrapper function that performs the allocations and consists of nested subfunctions.
-The function will ask for several user inputs before executing its main program:
+You should be able to just run goa.planning() and the function will ask for several user inputs before executing its main program, including:

 * Survey name (AI/GOA/EBSSLOPE)